Swedish Medical Center employees plan to hit the picket lines Tuesday morning

 All facilities will reopen Friday.

-“Despite the challenges, Swedish is well-prepared for the strike,” according to a Monday news release.
+“Despite the challenges, Swedish is well-prepared for the strike,” the hospital said in a Monday news release.

 A few thousand replacement nurses and caregivers arrived in Seattle from all around the country a couple of days ago to familiarize themselves with Swedish’s policies and procedures, Wako said.
 They will assist hospital staff until Saturday.